Barclays to lead iWatt IPO after Deutsche Bank walks out

-iWatt Inc, which makes chips used in Apple Inc (AAPL.O) products, named Barclays the "lead left," or main, underwriter for the company's proposed initial public offering, replacing Deutsche Bank.
+July 11 iWatt Inc, which makes chips used in Apple Inc products, named Barclays the "lead left," or main, underwriter for the company's proposed initial public offering, replacing Deutsche Bank.

 Reuters reported last month that Deutsche Bank had resigned as the lead underwriter for the up to $75 million IPO after a dispute over valuation with iWatt Chief Executive Ron Edgerton.